Assyrians in Azerbaijan: History

 Assyrians have had a long history of immigration in the Caucasus and the area that now comprises modern Azerbaijan.
 Some of the earliest known instances of Assyrian presence originate from the Thirteen Assyrian Fathers and the David Gareji monastery complex.
 However, the monastery is located on the Azerbaijan–Georgia border and is considered a World Heritage Site for Georgia.

-After the treaties of Gulistan and Turkmenchay, Qajar Iran lost its territories in the Caucasus, and Assyrian emigration was influenced by the Russian Empire to what would become Azerbaijan and the Republic of Armenia.
+After the treaties of Gulistan and Turkmenchay, Qajar Iran lost its territories in the Caucasus, and Assyrian emigration was influenced by the Russian Empire to what would become Azerbaijan and Armenia.
 By the end of the 1930's, Assyrians were believed to inhabit the cities of Shamkir and Goygol, having been resettled from Turkey and Iran.
 Assyrians also built the village of Siyaqut in the modern day Nakhchivan Autonomous Republic, with the people living there being religiously Chaldean Catholic.

 Amid the First Nagorno-Karabakh War, Assyrians in Azerbaijan would flee to Russia and Armenia, as well as the Republic of Artsakh.
 During the Blockade of Nagorno-Karabakh as part of the larger Nagorno-Karabakh conflict, PM Zemfira Mirzoyeva testified how Artsakh's Assyrian community had been unable to leave the region due to the actions of the Azerbaijani government.